 - When a manager ACTUALLY PROVIDES unfair preferential treatment for one employee at the expense of others

 So you might be thinking, hey, this is pretty subjective stuff.
 There are many people in the workplace who are extremely sensitive and are looking around every corner for perceived slights and injustices.
 Women can be suspicious that they’re being shut out of participation in the best projects, or advancement, because of the “Old Boys Club”.
-Oftentimes this suspicion if for good reason, unfortunately – but not always.
-There are also many under-performers who look askew at other employee’s relationships, in an attempt to convince themselves that it’s something other than their own shortcomings that is preventing them from getting ahead.
+Oftentimes this suspicion is for good reason, unfortunately.
+But not always.
+There are also many under-performers who look askew at other employees’ relationships, in an attempt to convince themselves that it’s something other than their own shortcomings that are preventing them from getting ahead.

 What defines favoritism?

 I don’t believe that you can, or should, treat everyone exactly the same.
 I’m not an advocate of communism.
 People who perform well should be rewarded.
 And a single management style doesn’t work equally well with all employees.
 Some people need more attention to fulfill their potential, while others will only excel with less attention and more autonomy.
-And speaking strictly about nepotism, just because an employee is related to someone in a position of power in a company doesn’t ensure they are lazy, incompetent or unworthy of their position–regardless of perception or popular opinion.
+Speaking strictly about nepotism: just because an employee is related to someone in a position of power doesn’t ensure they are lazy, incompetent, or unworthy of their position.
+These characterizations can be wrong, regardless of perception or popular opinion.

 So when does smart, individualized management of employees cross the line into unfair favoritism?

 It crosses the line when an employee receives extra benefits that are perceived to result from a “special relationship” rather than from excelling in job performance.

 Bias and hurt feelings can both be subtle

 The preferential actions in question can be pretty subtle.
 Employees who feel slighted might be very good at hiding their true feelings.
 These two things together make it easy for a manager to think there’s no real problem and often be totally oblivious to perceptions of favoritism.